 A creatively crafted wooden Punjabi Musical Instrument, Sapp is majorly used in Punjab.
 The sapp instrument is used in the bhangra performances.
 It is an X shape joined together.
 The sound is produced with the expanding and collapsing of the Instrument.
 It is one of the favourite instruments of the Bhangrachis.
 This punjabi folk instrument enhances the grace of the performance.

-Sarangi is another bow shaped stringed instrument.
+Sarangi is another bow shaped stringed Punjabi Instrument.
 The sarangi instrument is used in Nepal Folk Music, Punjabi Folk Music and many others.
 The sound produced with this instrument resembles the human voice.
 This instrument is majorly used for the classical composition of the music.

 Tumbi, another favourite instrument among the Punjabi Folk Music.
 The instrument produces a high- pitched and is a single stringed instrument.
 Punjabi Tumbi is an instrument which is played with the fingers in which the single string is plucked.
 The Punjabi Tumbi is loved by every other Punjabi Folk group and even the bhangrachis.